140 are missing after glacier breaks in India’s Himalayas

 More than 2,000 members of the military, paramilitary groups and police took part in the search-and-rescue operation, including soldiers expert in mountaineering, working into the night under bright halogen lights, authorities said.

-Pandey said at least 42 workers were trapped in two tunnels at the Dhauliganga plant.
-Twelve were rescued from one of the tunnels, while at least 30 others were still stuck inside the other, he said.
+Pandey said at least 42 workers were trapped in two tunnels at the Dhauliganga project.
+Twelve were rescued from one of the tunnels, while at least 30 others remained stranded inside the other, he said.

+“The rescuers used ropes and shovels to reach the mouth of the tunnel.
+They dug through the debris and entered the tunnel.
+They are yet to come in touch with the stranded people,” said Chief Minister Trivendra Singh Rawat, Uttarakhand’s top elected official.

 An additional 140 workers at the two plants were missing, Pandey said.
 Surjeet Singh, a police official, said at least nine bodies were recovered.